Curved Page Divider

 Support Services and Programs

-Virginia has many support services and programs to eradicate these challenges and enhance the outcomes for children.
+Virginia offers numerous support services and programs to address these challenges and improve outcomes for children.

 Training and Support for Foster Parents

-To improve the quality of care, foster parents are trained in-depth and supported regularly by Virginia.
+To improve the quality of care, foster parents are trained in-depth and receive regular support from Virginia.
 For instance, the Foster Parent Training and Education program provides training on trauma-informed care, behavior management, and other critical skills that foster parents can use.

 Mental Health Services

 The system is aware of the fact that most foster children have complicated emotional and psychological needs and, therefore, links them to mental health services.
-These services are invaluable for handling trauma and promoting a child's good health.
+These services are invaluable for handling trauma and promoting children's good health.

 Educational Support